MAN Energy Solutions Logo

 Carbon- and sulphur-free

 Ammonia_CarbonSulphur-FreeAmmonia is carbon- and sulphur-free and gives a clean combustion.
-Green ammonia as a fuel for shipping has the potential to become the sustainable future fuel choice, especially due to the expected lower production cost compared to other e-fuels.
+Green ammonia as a fuel for shipping has the potential to become the sustainable future fuel choice, especially due to the expected lower production cost compared to other e-fuels such as e-methanol and synthetic natural gas.

 Retrofits

 Ammonia_RetrofitsThe future installation of an ammonia combusting engine can be adapted to the customer.
-For example, as a dual-fuel, modular retrofit solution for existing electronically controlled engines, or as an ammonia-ready engine, or from newbuilding.
+For example, as a dual-fuel, modular retrofit solution for existing electronically controlled engines.
 Talk to our experts about the best solution for your company.

 Injection system for ammonia